vladsavelyev/wdl-workflows/README.md

 [Google Cloud Life Sciences](https://cromwell.readthedocs.io/en/stable/tutorials/PipelinesApi101/) (previously known as PAPI - Pipelines API).

-You must enable the Life Sciences API for your project if using the Cromwell life sciences config.
-You can do this from the following page (by ensuring you've selected the correct project): https://console.cloud.google.com/apis/library/lifesciences.googleapis.com.
+First edit `cromwell.template.conf` to replace the following values in angle brackets:

+- `<project>`: the Google Cloud project ID (eg: project-name-12312).
+- `<bucket>`: a Google Cloud Storage bucket name to store executions.
+- `database.db.password`: Update the password in case you changed the default (empty) password for your local MySQL server.

 **Important**: Make sure to schedule your VM workers in a region that's colocated with your data buckets, to avoid incurring high network egress costs.
 Don't move large files like BAMs between continents: copying 1 TB of data from the US to Australia costs 190 USD.
 Adjust the `zones` attribute in the template if necessary.

-To run Cromwell, first edit `cromwell.template.conf` to replace the following values in angle brackets:

-* `<project>`: the Google Cloud project ID (eg: project-name-12312).
-* `<bucket>`: a Google Cloud Storage bucket name to store executions.
-* (optional) `<mysql-password>`: MySQL password for a locally running MySQL server that will be used to track Cromwell executions in order to allow restarts of incomplete runs.
-You can comment out the entire `database` section if you don't need that functionality.

 Also edit `options.template.json`:

-* `<bucket>`: a Google Cloud Storage bucket name to store outputs of successfully finished executions
+- `<bucket>`: a Google Cloud Storage bucket name to store outputs of successfully finished executions

 #### Authentication

 By default, Cromwell will use the account that's currently authenticated with `gcloud` on the current computer.
 It's possible to configure Cromwell to use a service account, see the [Cromwell: Google Backend](https://cromwell.readthedocs.io/en/stable/backends/Google/) for more information about configuring Cromwell to authenticate using a service account.

 ### Running workflows

 Finally, to run a workflow `workflow.wdl` with inputs in `inputs.json`, use the